SBajonczak/hivemonitor/README.md

 [[__TOC__]]

-# General Information
+# :beginner: General Information
 This Software is build for Beekeepers, to collect some measurements and allows you to get some insights in your hive.

-## Key Feautres

-You can measure:
+With this you can automatically measure:

 * The Weight
 * The Temperature (outside and inside the Hive)